ymuv1/QuantumOptics.jl/docs/source/superoperators.rst

     A_{uv} &= \sum_{mn} S_{uvmn} B_{mn}

 The implementation of super-operators in **Quantumoptics.jl** is based on the basis specific concept, which means it has to consider 4 possibly different bases.
 The two basis choices for the output are stored in the ``basis_l`` field and the two basis choices for the input are stored in the ``basis_r`` field.
-At the moment there are two concrete super-operator types implemented, a dense version :jl:type:`SuperOperator` and a sparse version :jl:type:`SparseSuperOperator`.
+At the moment there are two concrete super-operator types implemented, a dense version :jl:type:`DenseSuperOperator` and a sparse version :jl:type:`SparseSuperOperator`, both inheriting from the abstract :jl:abstract:`SuperOperator` type.

 Besides the expected algebraic operations there are a few additional functions that help creating and working with super-operators:

-.. jl:autofunction:: superoperators.jl spre
+* :jl:func:`spre(::DenseOperator)`

-.. jl:autofunction:: superoperators.jl spost
+* :jl:func:`spost(::DenseOperator)`

-.. jl:autofunction:: superoperators.jl liouvillian
+* :jl:func:`liouvillian(H, J)`

-.. jl:autofunction:: superoperators.jl expm
+* :jl:func:`expm`